telerik/blazor-docs/knowledge-base/treeview-rename-node.md

 ## Description
-This KB article answers the following question:
+This KB article answers the following questions:
  - Is there any way I can edit the node text within a Blazor TreeView?
+ - How can I let the user rename a node?

 ## Solution
-Use the `ItemTemplate` to define the desired UI and UX for editing and how the node text will render.
-For example a button to initiate editing, a TextBox to modify the name of the node, a button to save the changes.
+Use the `ItemTemplate` to determine the node text's rendering and customize the editing UI.
+For example, you can define a button that initiates editing, a TextBox that modifies the node's name, and another button that saves the changes.

 ````CSHTML
 <TelerikTreeView Data="@FlatData">